sgbtech96/chat-app-web-client/README.md

 9) You will be presented with a **great user interface to chat**.
 10) Try logging out and logging in again.
 11) Database to our rescue, your **previous chats are conserved**.
 12) Try visiting secure routes after logging out, access would be forbidden.

+### Technology Stack
+React.js, socket-io-client